SeisSCOPED/HPS-book/book/chapters/cloud/AWS_EC2Batch.md

 ## 4. Submit a job

-We will take the example of noisepy.
+We will take the example of NoisePy.
 Update `job_cc.yaml` with the names of your `jobQueue` and `jobDefinition` created in the last steps:
 ```yaml
 jobName: 'noisepy-cross-correlate'
 jobQueue: ''